CodaBae/MernStack/Class 3/class3.md

 # CRUD
 - Create, Read, Update and Delete

-- Create a new task
+- Create a new expense
-const newTask = new Task({
+const newTask = new Expense({
-  taskName: 'My Task',
+  taskName: 'My Expense',
-  taskDescription: 'This is my task.',
+  taskDescription: 'This is my expense.',
   taskDueDate: new Date()
 });
 newTask.save();

-- Read all tasks
+- Read all expenses
-Task.find((err, tasks) => {
+Expense.find((err, expenses) => {
   if (err) return console.error(err);
-  console.log(tasks);
+  console.log(expenses);
 });

-- Update a task
+- Update a expense
-Task.findOneAndUpdate({ taskName: 'My Task' }, { taskDescription: 'Updated task description.' }, (err, task) => {
+Expense.findOneAndUpdate({ taskName: 'My Expense' }, { taskDescription: 'Updated expense description.' }, (err, expense) => {
   if (err) return console.error(err);
-  console.log(task);
+  console.log(expense);
 });

-- Delete a task
+- Delete a expense
-Task.findOneAndDelete({ taskName: 'My Task' }, (err) => {
+Expense.findOneAndDelete({ taskName: 'My Expense' }, (err) => {
   if (err) return console.error(err);
-  console.log('Task deleted.');
+  console.log('Expense deleted.');
 });

-# Implement the following routes for the task API:
+# Implement the following routes for the expense API:

 a.
-GET /tasks - to retrieve all tasks
+GET /expenses - to retrieve all expenses
 b.
-POST /tasks - to create a new task
+POST /expenses - to create a new expense
 c.
-GET /tasks/:id - to retrieve a specific task by ID
+GET /expenses/:id - to retrieve a specific expense by ID
 d.
-PUT /tasks/:id - to update a task by ID
+PUT /expenses/:id - to update a expense by ID
 e.
-DELETE /tasks/:id - to delete a task by ID
+DELETE /expenses/:id - to delete a expense by ID

 # Test the API using Postman or a similar tool.